geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ## Dynamic Website

-On a dynamic website the web server responds with a web page content generated dynamically on each request tailored for the user.
+On a dynamic website, the webserver responds with a web page content generated dynamically on each request tailored for the user.
 From a content editor's point of view, adding and editing content is easy and does not require more technical knowledge like knowing HTML for instance.

 > Website content can be added or changed in a matter of seconds without a need of another additional process.

 This is possible as the data is usually pulled in from a datastore like a relational database.
-Facebook is a typical example of a dynamic website where content displayed depends on who is logged in and the content shared by the logged in user's friends.
+Facebook is a typical example of a dynamic website where content displayed depends on who is logged in and the content shared by the logged-in user's friends.

 ### Technical aspects of dynamic website

 Dynamic websites from a technical standpoint require more than just HTML and CSS.
 There would be some backend language needed to fetch the content on the fly from a datastore.
 Some popular backend languages are PHP, Python, Ruby.
 Dynamic websites are generally powered by a Content Management System (CMS).
-Some [popular](https://trends.builtwith.com/cms) open source CMSes include [Drupal](https://www.drupal.org/), [WordPress](https://wordpress.org/)(Claims to power [36%](https://wordpress.com/) of the web) and [Joomla](https://www.joomla.org/) if you want to get started with one.
+Some [popular](https://trends.builtwith.com/cms) open source CMSes include [Drupal](https://www.drupal.org/), [WordPress](https://wordpress.org/) (Claims to power [36%](https://wordpress.com/) of the web) and [Joomla](https://www.joomla.org/) if you want to get started with one.

 ### Cost for running a dynamic website